MelaHub/calcifer/README.md

 ** commits-with-tag: retrieves the list of commits across al repos with a specific tag; if you use a release tag this can be used to extract all releases
 ** empty-repos: retrieves all repos with no commits
-** first-contribution: retrieves for all the people contributing to an org the very first contribution ** repos-info: for each repos retrieves whether there's no catalog-info.yaml for backstage, if it is an empty repo, if there are missing protection
+** first-contribution: retrieves for all the people contributing to an org the very first contribution ** repo-last-commit: retrieves the last commit for each repo ** repos-info: for each repos retrieves whether there's no catalog-info.yaml for backstage, if it is an empty repo, if there are missing protection
 ** top-contributors: retrieves the top contributors for each repo in an org ** unprotected-repos: retrieves all repos not protected in an org